drweissbrot/cs-hud/readme.md

 ### Can I use this for my event?
 Yes.
 Attribution is not required, but if possible, please include a link to this GitHub project somewhere.
-I'd also appreciate if you let me know that you're using it by sending me [a quick email](mailto:cs-hud@drweissbrot.net) (or in whatever way you can get ahold of me).

 ### Why would I use this?
 Counter-Strike's in-game spectator HUD isn't designed for video.